zcorpan/html-parser-book/manuscript/introduction.md

 * `Element` nodes have a `namespaceURI` and `localName` which together represent the element type (e.g., "an HTML `p` element"), and a list of attributes (e.g., `<html lang="en">` has one attribute).
 * `Text` and `Comment` nodes have `data` which holds the node's text contents.

 The DOM also includes APIs to traverse and mutate the tree with script.
-For example, the `foo.remove()` method removes a node from its parent, `bar.append(foo)` inserts `foo` into `bar` as the last child.
+For example, the `divElement.remove()` method removes a node from its parent, `footerElement.append(div)` inserts `divElement` into `footerElement` as the last child.
 This is discussed in {% ref "dom-manipulation", "Chapter 4.
 DOM manipulation" %}.

 Parsing HTML means to turn a string of characters (the markup) into a DOM tree.